Baumus/rctjavalib/README.md

 RCT power is a registered trademark of RCT Power GmbH.
 This library is not provided by, endorsed by, supported by, or affiliated with the company in any way.

+This library is a Java adaptation of the original Go-based library developed by Markus Noga.
+You can find the original library and its source code at mlnoga's GitHub repository.

 It is provided without any warranties, entirely for use at your own risk under an LGPL 2.1 license.

+## Credits
+This project is based on the work of Markus Noga.
+The original Go-based library, which served as a foundation for this Java adaptation, can be found at https://github.com/mlnoga/rct.
+I thank Markus Noga for his valuable contribution to the community.

 ## Installation